-- Target drivers-Install on the source any drivers that are required on the target after failover.
-For example, you need to install on the source any NIC drivers that will be required on the target after failover. - Protocols and networking-Your servers must meet the following protocol and networking requirements. - Your servers and appliances must have TCP/IP with static IP addressing. - IPv4 is the only supported version. - If you are using Carbonite Availability over a WAN and do not have DNS name resolution, you will need to add the host names to the local hosts file on each server running Carbonite Availability. - NAT support-Carbonite Availability supports IP and port forwarding in NAT environments with the following caveats. - Only IPv4 is supported. - Only standalone servers are supported. - Make sure you have added your server to the Carbonite Replication Console using the correct public or private IP address.
+- Protocols and networking-Your servers must meet the following protocol and networking requirements. - Your servers and appliances must have TCP/IP with static IP addressing. - IPv4 is the only supported version. - If you are using Double-Take over a WAN and do not have DNS name resolution, you will need to add the host names to the local hosts file on each server running Double-Take. - NAT support-Double-Take supports IP and port forwarding in NAT environments with the following caveats. - Only IPv4 is supported. - Only standalone servers are supported. - Make sure you have added your server to the Double-Take Console using the correct public or private IP address.
 The name or IP address you use to add a server to the console is dependent on where you are running the console.
 Specify the private IP address of any servers on the same side of the router as the console.
 Specify the public IP address of any servers on the other side of the router as the console. - DNS failover and updates will depend on your configuration - Only the source or target can be behind a router, not both. - The DNS server must be routable from the target - Name resolution-Your servers must have name resolution or DNS.
-The Carbonite Replication Console must be able to resolve the virtual recovery appliance, and the virtual recovery appliance must be able to resolve all source servers.
+The Double-Take Console must be able to resolve the virtual recovery appliance, and the virtual recovery appliance must be able to resolve all source servers.
 For details on name resolution options, see your Linux documentation or online Linux resources. - Ports-Port 1501 is used for localhost communication between the engine and management service and should be opened inbound and outbound for both TCP and UDP in iptables.
-Ports 1500, 1505, 1506, 6325, and 6326 are used for component communication and must be opened inbound and outbound for both TCP and UDP on any firewall that might be in use. - Security-Carbonite Availability security is granted through membership in user groups.
+Ports 1500, 1505, 1506, 6325, and 6326 are used for component communication and must be opened inbound and outbound for both TCP and UDP on any firewall that might be in use. - Security-Double-Take security is granted through membership in user groups.
 The groups can be local or LDAP (Lightweight Directory Access Protocol).
-A user must provide a valid local account that is a member of the Carbonite Availability security groups. - SELinux policy-SELinux should be disabled on the source and target. - UEFI, trusted boot, secure boot-The source boot mode cannot be UEFI (Unified Extensible Firmware Interface), trusted boot (tboot), secure boot, or other volume blocking mechanisms. - Mount option-The mount option noexec is not supported on the /tmp filesystem. - Snapshots-You can take and failover to snapshots using a full server to ESX job.
-Because

-Carbonite Availability uses VMware for snapshot capabilities, you must be aware of the requirements and limitations imposed by VMware.
+A user must provide a valid local account that is a member of the Double-Take security groups. - SELinux policy-SELinux should be disabled on the source and target. - UEFI-The source boot mode cannot be UEFI (Unified Extensible Firmware Interface). - Mount option-The mount option noexec is not supported on the /tmp filesystem. - Snapshots-You can take and failover to snapshots using a full server to ESX job.
+Because Double-Take uses VMware for snapshot capabilities, you must be aware of the requirements and limitations imposed by VMware.
 See VMware Knowledge Base article 1025279 at kb.vmware.com/kb/1025279 for details on best practices for VMware snapshots.
 Additionally, you cannot reuse a virtual disk if it has snapshots associated with it.
-You must delete all snapshots before you can reuse a virtual disk.

-• Supported configurations-The following table identifies the supported configurations for a full server to ESX job.
+You must delete all snapshots before you can reuse a virtual disk. - Supported configurations-The following table identifies the supported configurations for a full server to ESX job.